Rugby union positions: Centre

 There are two centres in a rugby team, inside centre (number 12) and outside centre (number 13).
 The inside centre usually stands close to the fly-half or at first receiver on the other side of the scrum or breakdown.
 Like the fly-half, they generally possess a good kicking game and are good at reading the play and directing the attack.
 The outside centre is positioned outside the inside centre and is generally the faster of the two.
-The centres' main role is to provide space for the players outside them.
-They need to run good lines (run into spaces or at 90 degrees to their opposition), be able to side step and swerve, and have good passing skills.
-When the ball is moved along the opposition backline, the centres are the first players to make the tackle.
-They need to be aggressive tacklers to knock their opponent down and seize the ball and be good at organising the defensive lines.
 Outside centres generally have more room to move than inside centres.
 Centres also provide support at the breakdowns and can run as decoys to confuse the defence.

 Brian O'Driscoll is the sixth-most-capped player in rugby union history, having played 141 test matches, 133 for Ireland (83 as captain), and 8 for the British and Irish Lions.
 He is the 8th-highest try scorer in international rugby union history, and the highest-scoring centre of all time.
 Danie Gerber played centre for South Africa during the apartheid era and even though he was only able to play 24 tests over 12 years, he scored 19 tries.
 Mike Gibson played for Ireland and the Lions; his record of 69 caps for Ireland lasted for 26 years.
 Tim Horan won two World Cups for Australia, being named the Player of the Tournament in 1999.
 As a player, Ian McGeechan won 32 caps for Scotland and went on two Lions tours, while as a coach he led the Lions a record four times.
 Welsh centre Gwyn Nicholls played from 1896 to 1906 and was known as the "Prince of Threequarters".
 Other centres in the International Rugby Hall of Fame are Jo Maso and Philippe Sella from France, known for their flamboyant attacking play.
 Gibson and Sella are also in the IRB Hall of Fame.
 Seven centres are in the IRB Hall but not the International Hall—Frank Hancock, a 19th-century Welsh player whose skills led to the creation of the modern two-centre formation; Guy Boniface, French international and younger brother of André; brothers Donald and Ian Campbell of Chile; Zimbabwe international Richard Tsimba; and Bleddyn Williams and Jack Matthews, who formed a legendary centre partnership for Cardiff and Wales in the era immediately following the Second World War.

+Emily Scarratt played centre for England between 2008 and 2024, earning 119 caps and cementing her legacy as the highest point-scorer in women's international rugby history with 754 career test points.
+Gabrielle Vernier is a French international who earnt the Six Nations Player of the Championship award in 2023.
+Meg Jones is a midfielder who served as vice-captain during England's triumphant 2025 World Cup campaign before being appointed captain of the Red Roses in 2026.